lokaler/globization/README.md

 http://www.spiegel.de/staticgen/data_imports/lokaler/deploy/

-Every ten minutes a machine at SPON checks if there are new commits to the 'deploy' branch.
+Every minute a machine at SPON checks if there are new commits to the 'deploy' branch.
 If so, the branch gets pulled (and deployed afterwards) automatically.

 _(If the interval should change or a different branch should be deployed, please speak to Georg.)_